 - Encourage executives to publish thought leadership on LinkedIn and industry outlets.

-6. Strategic Partnerships and Channel Partnerships
+6. Strategic and Channel Partnerships

 How to implement partnerships